beliveau-lab/TigerFISH/docs/source/snakemake_view.rst

 `generate_chromomap <https://github.com/beliveau-lab/TigerFISH/blob/master/workflow/scripts/make_chromomap.R>`_
 ------------------

+*Note*: This step is only implemented if probe_cand_binding mode is activated.

 Purpose: Implements an R library, chromoMap, to plot where target probes are anticipated to make FISH signal.
 These are especially helpful to validate binding sites based on morphology if validating probes via metaphase FISH assay.

 Input: Generated repeat region probe BED coordinates.